 Please pack your bags in advance.
 You will be less likely to forget something you need.
-Please remember to bring plenty of nappies and some spare clothes just in case.
+Please remember to bring plenty of nappies and some spare clothes for baby AND yourselves just in case.

 If you are breast feeding, then I advise avoiding certain foods before the session.
 The list of foods below can sometimes make newborn babies windier and cause colic like symptoms.

 Please avoid the following foods on the day before the session:

 Please try as much as possible to keep your baby awake, try a bath and a massage, tickling toes and try not to give your baby a dummy for the few hours beforehand (if you use one).
 This will ensure those squishy, sleepy pictures we all love!

 This is perhaps the most important part of preparing your baby for an easy session but of course if your baby is very tired and needs to sleep or feed, please let them.
 Your baby will normally fall asleep in the car on the way to see me, but will usually wake up when undressed once you have arrived.
 We then feed your baby and usually do not have to wait long after that for them to fall into a deep sleep.
 That is when we get those beautiful, dreamy newborn poses

 If your baby could wear clothing that has popper fastenings rather than over the head as it will help keep them sleepy when we undress them.

 Newborn sessions typically last between 2 and 4 hours and sometimes longer if your baby is a light sleeper, very alert or hungry.
 The easiest way to ensure a sleepy baby is the willingness to nurse/bottle-feed on and off during the session, so bring extra bottles if you are bottle feeding.